Sunday, 7 May 2017

-I was delighted to learn this weekend that pledging levels for my illustrated translation of Sir Gawain and the Green Knight has now reached 50%.
-Among the different pledge options are those which include either an original linocut print or an artist quality giclee print of the Green Knight himself, the same image which will also feature on the front of the book.
+Among the different pledge reward options for supporters of my new translation of Sir Gawain and the Green Knight are those which include an Artiists Guild quality giclee print of my linocut print of the Green Knight himself, the same image which will also feature on the front of the book.
 Here I give an insight into how the image was created - and how you might acquire a signed and numbered limited edition giclee print copy.

 How is the Green Knight described?